danny-fla/Lucid-Waves/README.md

 ### Setting Up the Django App:

-1. Navigate to the Code Institute Gitpod Full Template Template.
+1. Navigate to the Code Institute Gitpod Full Template.
 2. Click on "Use This Template" to create a new repository based on the template.
 3. Once the template is available in your repository, open Gitpod.
 4. When both the template image and Gitpod are ready, open a new terminal to initiate a new Django App.